-Electrolytes are materials that carry electricity and are necessary for a number of processes, including as controlling pH levels, transferring nerve impulses, and preserving enough hydration.
+Electrolytes are electrically charged compounds that are essential for many functions, such as maintaining enough hydration, regulating pH levels, and transmitting nerve impulses.
 A study was conducted to analyze blood and urine samples of human subjects suffering from different disorders like Diarrhea or constipation, Fatigue, Headaches, Nausea and vomiting.
-Blood and urine samples were collected from 50 individuals suffering from various disorders and were residing in Sialkot region .
-Results obtained were correlated with variation of sodium, potassium, chloride, bicarbonate and calcium levels depending upon infections of human subjects.
-In order to buffer the blood and keep it from becoming too basic or acidic, electrolytes like phosphate and bicarbonate are useful.
+Blood and urine samples were collected from 50 individuals suffering from various disorders and were potassium, chloride, bicarbonate and calcium levels depending upon infections of human subjects.

+.
+Results obtained were correlated with variation of sodium, residing in Sialkot region phosphate and bicarbonate are useful.
 The body needs electrolytes to convey nerve impulses.

-Electrical impulses are the means by which the nervous system transmits signals from the brain to the body.
+In order to buffer the blood and keep it from becoming too basic or acidic, electrolytes like the body.
 Muscle weakness, cramping, and even convulsions may result from a disruption in nerve transmission caused by an imbalance in electrolytes.